 Divorce is difficult no matter what age you are, but late in life divorces (sometimes called “gray divorce”) can come with headaches that younger divorced couples typically don’t have to deal with.
-Older couples have accrued decades’ worth of assets including multiple properties, retirement funds, and investment accounts, and division of these assets can undermine the economic stability of both parties.
+Older couples have accrued decades’ worth of assets including multiple properties, retirement funds, and investment accounts, and the division of these assets can undermine the economic stability of both parties.
 In many cases, individuals are forced to delay their retirement after going through a divorce.
 Since 1990 divorce at 50 and older has become much more common.

 Researchers have posited that cultural shifts surrounding the stigma of divorce, growing emphasis on personal fulfillment, and lengthening life expectancies have each contributed to the higher late-in-life divorce rate.
 The rising female labor force is also cited as a factor, as women increasingly have the financial resources to live on their own.